- PhD, History of Art & Architecture, Boston University

 - BA, Japanese Studies and Fine Arts, Earlham College

 Her research focuses on the history of ceramics, modern art, and craft theory in Japan and in international perspective.
-To be released by Routledge in 2019 is the book she co-edited with Louise Allison Cort and wrote two chapters for, Ceramics and Modernity in Japan, with essays by leading international specialists in the fields of modern ceramics, design, and craft.
-Her publications include essays in the recent exhibition catalogs Materiality: The Miller Ceramic Art Collection, Vessel Explored/ Vessel Transformed: Tomimoto Kenkichi and his Enduring Legacy, Hands and Earth: Contemporary Japanese Ceramics from the Horvitz Collection, and O Pioneers!
-Women Ceramic Artists, 1925–1960.
+Her publications include Ceramics and Modernity in Japan (2019) co-edited with Louise Allison Cort, featuring essays by leading international specialists in the fields of modern ceramics, design, and craft.
+She wrote essays on modern and contemporary ceramics in the exhibition catalogs Materiality: The Miller Ceramic Art Collection (2019), Vessel Explored/ Vessel Transformed: Tomimoto Kenkichi and his Enduring Legacy (2019), Hands and Earth: Contemporary Japanese Ceramics from the Horvitz Collection (2018), and O Pioneers!
+Women Ceramic Artists, 1925–1960 (2015).
 Her 2017 article “Hamada Shōji, Kitaōji Rosanjin and the Reception of Japanese Pottery in the Early Cold War United States” appeared in Design and Culture, and her 2018 essay “American Potters’ Interventions with the Tea Bowl: Using Thing Theory to Problematize Cultural Appropriation” was published by the University of Barcelona in the International Committee on Design History and Studies conference proceedings book.
 She has translated poetry and texts from Japanese to English in Botsugo 50 nen Kawai Kanjirō: kako ga saite iru ima, mirai no tsubomi de ippaina ima, and the Google Cultural Institute web project Made in Japan.
 Current projects include a book manuscript on the ceramics and art of Tomimoto Kenkichi, and an exhibition and catalog on tea bowls as global icons.

 Her work has been supported by grants and fellowships from the Japan Foundation, the Sainsbury Institute for the Study of Japanese Arts & Cultures, the Fulbright Foundation, the Japanese Ministry of Education, and others.